osmarks/website/blog/ml-workstation.md

 ### CPU inference

 While I don't like this myself, you might be interested in slowly running very large language models interactively and nothing else.
-This is when datacentre GPUs might actually be sane (still not K80s), as well as running on CPU.
+This is when datacentre GPUs might, for once, be sane (still not K80s), as well as running on CPU.
 To a first approximation, one token generated requires two FLOPS (one fused multiply-add) per parameter regardless of quantization, and loading every weight into cache from RAM once.
 Here is (roughly) the compute and memory bandwidth available with various hardware:

 <div class="wider">